-SEC.
-7.11 SUPPLEMENTAL TERMS AND CONDITIONS
+Sec.
+7.12 SUPPLEMENTAL TERMS AND CONDITIONS

-Proposals must comply with SEC.
-7.05 RIGHT OF REJECTION.
+Proposals must comply with Section 7.06: Right of Rejection.
 However, if the state fails to identify or detect supplemental terms or conditions that conflict with those contained in this RFP or that diminish the state's rights under any contract resulting from the RFP, the term(s) or condition(s) will be considered null and void.
 After award of contract:

-if conflict arises between a supplemental term or condition included in the proposal and a term or condition of the RFP, the term or condition of the RFP will prevail; and if the state's rights would be diminished as a result of application of a supplemental term or condition included in the proposal, the supplemental term or condition will be considered null and void.
+- if conflict arises between a supplemental term or condition included in the proposal and a term or condition of the RFP, the term or condition of the RFP will prevail; and - if the state's rights would be diminished as a result of application of a supplemental term or condition included in the proposal, the supplemental term or condition will be considered null and void.